 Myth #3 | Strengthening your Quads will help prevent knee injuries

 An updated and more accurate recommendation is to strengthen the glutes and core to help protect the knees.
 Hip and core muscles control movement and shock-absorption so the knee doesn’t take the stress.
-A good rehab or prevention program will emphasize gluteal strengthening and better activation of the muscles on the posterior side of the hips and legs.
-The goal is to be able to engage supportive muscles throughout the hips, core, and legs to improve mechanics, reduce strain on the knee, and lower the risk of injury.
+A good rehab or prevention program will emphasize gluteal strengthening and engagement of the muscles on the posterior side of the hips and legs.
+The goal is to be able to activate supportive muscles throughout the hips, core, and legs to improve mechanics, reduce strain on the knee, and lower the risk of injury.

 Myth #4 | ACL injuries only happen to people who aren’t very skilled